Family Law Solutions

 • Child Arrangements – If you have children, our solicitor will advise on all legal matters involving them, ensuring their needs are supported during and after divorce.
 Every situation is unique, and our support is customised to exactly what you need.
 Some of the agreements we can help you with include negotiating a child arrangement or making a Child Arrangements Application (previously known as Child Custody).

-what are my options for divorce?
+What are my options for Divorce?

 If you wish to divorce your partner, there are a range of options that can secure a divorce without going to court.
 These include: